ccp5UK/dl-poly/documentation/source/UserManual/evb.rst

-Exdenting DL_POLY_4 to reactive systems: the Empirical Valence Bond method
+Extending DL_POLY_4 to reactive systems: the Empirical Valence Bond method
 ==========================================================================

 Framework and motivation